ethereum-optimism/monitorism/README.md

 ## Monitors

-In addition the common configuration, each available monitor also accept their specific configuration
+In addition the common configuration, each monitor also has their specific configuration

-* **Note**: The environment variable prefix for monitor-configuration is different than the global monitor config described above.
+* **Note**: The environment variable prefix for monitor-specific configuration is different than the global monitor config described above.

 ### Fault Monitor